Emergency Services: 540-373-6876

 Reversing Opioid Overdoses

-Opioid poisoning can happen to anyone.
-Individuals could be taking medications prescribed to them or using substances recreationally.
+Opioid poisoning can happen to anyone, whether they are taking medications prescribed to them or using substances recreationally.
 Consuming too much of an opioid can cause a person’s breathing to slow down or to stop all together.
-This is considered poisoning or overdose.

 What are opioids?